 Integrating Technological Changes

-NAIMUN LVI will continue to build upon the use and integration of technology both before and during the conference.
-Whether using technology pre-conference to connect delegates and Georgetown staffers, or in-conference to increase opportunities for engagement in larger committees or advance the crisis elements in smaller committees, NAIMUN LVI hopes to stay ahead of the curve technologically.
+NAIMUN LVII will continue to build upon the use and integration of technology both before and during the conference.
+Whether using technology pre-conference to connect delegates and Georgetown staffers, or in-conference to increase opportunities for engagement in larger committees or advance the crisis elements in smaller committees, NAIMUN LVII hopes to stay ahead of the curve technologically.